Welcome!

 Psalm 51: 10

-These are words I have prayed, meditated on, stated loudly and uttered softly for many years.
-But one day as I prayed these words, there was a “quickening” in my spirit that caused me to pause… and I was led to look deeper into why this proverbial petition was first prayed by King David; then by countless others for centuries.
+"Give Me a Clean Heart."
+These are words I, along with countless others, have prayed, meditated on, stated loudly, and uttered softly for many years.
+But one day as I prayed these words, there was a stirring in my spirit that caused me to pause.
+Afterward, I was led to look deeper into why this proverbial petition was first prayed by King David, then by countless others for centuries.

-After Bathsheba’s time of mourning for her husband’s death passed, seven days, David brought her to his house, took her as his wife, and she then gave birth to their son.
-But the Bible says: “the thing David had done displeased the Lord.”
-2 Samuel 11: 27
+After Bathsheba’s time of mourning for her husband’s death passes (seven days), David brings her to his house, takes her as his wife, and she then gives birth to their son.
+But the Bible says “the thing David had done displeased the LORD.”
+II Samuel 11: 27

-Thereafter, David’s sinful actions of covetousness, adultery, and murder brought “calamity” upon him, but David understood that it was, in fact, his own “heart,” that had enabled him to carry out such evil deeds.
+Thereafter, David’s sinful actions of covetousness, adultery, and murder brings calamity upon him, but David understands that it is, in fact, his own “heart,” that had enabled him to carry out such evil deeds.

 “The heart is deceitful above all things, and desperately wicked; who can know it? - I the Lord, search the heart, I test the mind, even to give everyman according to his ways, and according to the fruit of his doings.”
 Jeremiah 17: 9-10

-One month, or even one day before David committed adultery with Bathsheba, I’m pretty certain no one could have convinced him that in a matter of hours he would take another man’s wife, impregnate her, and later have her husband killed, then marry her.
-But David’s heart was unguarded and sin had entered in.
+One month, or even one day before David committed adultery with Bathsheba, I’m pretty certain no one could have convinced him that in a matter of hours he would take another man’s wife, impregnate her, and later have her husband killed, then go on to marry her.
+But David’s heart was unguarded, and sin had entered in.
 David chewed on it, (his fleshly desire/sin), “swallowed” it and the rest is a historical tragedy.
-(Note: David was also not where he was supposed to be…he was supposed to be at war but he sent his army instead of leading them to war…so he was “Idle,” doing pretty much nothin’…but that’s a lesson within itself)

 Proverbs 4:23 tells us to Keep or guard our hearts with all diligence; for out of it are the issues of life.